 Let’s start by just looking at what it would mean to be cashless.

 That means having no physical cash.
-Every transaction would be digital.
+Every transaction would be digital using services such as pay by text and more.
 It would still be with the local currency, but it would be done by some sort of card or online transaction.

 We are moving toward this.
 Think about how much you set up with direct debits/payments and how much you use your debit or credit card.
 However, physical cash is still a thing.